beetlex-io/EventNext/README.md

 # EventNext
-EventNext is logic interface design on event driven components  for .net core
+EventNext is logic interface design in event driven components  for .net core

 ## Install
 ```